HoustonWeHaveABug/MusicGenerator/README.md

 This program is a solution to challenge https://www.reddit.com/r/dailyprogrammer/comments/7ifbd5/20171208_challenge_343_hard_procedural_music/.

 It allows random generation of music driven by initial settings read on standard input.
 The program can generate one or more pieces with a chords line and a melody line.
-The chords generated will determine the corresponding notes that may be played by the melody.
+The chords line will determine the corresponding notes that may be played by the melody line.

+A set of one or more notes played simultaneously may get their pitch adjusted by a certain number of octaves, and their order changed to be as much as possible in accordance with the line pitch reference.
+This reference is initially picked randomly in the range of the minimum/maximum pitches for each line, and then decremented/incremented randomly after each set of notes generated.

 The input must follow the below structure:
 ```